FAQEUCyber Resilience Act

 Citations

-Section 22
+Question 22

-Who gets informed about quality-system approvals under module H?
+Who gets informed about quality-system approvals under Module H?

 The notified body must inform its notifying authorities about quality-system approvals issued or withdrawn, and it must also inform other notified bodies about approvals it has refused, suspended, or withdrawn and, on request, about approvals it has issued.